dobanisola-scottlogic/scenario-2-20250908-135729/java-contestant/docs/tutorial/5-further-improvements.md

 If you want to then to get the opposite direction (perhaps to make the players move away from the water), it can be achieved by `Direction opposite = d.getOpposite();`

 A slightly more advanced method it provides is the `findRoute` method.
 You provide this a destination, a start and a list of positions to be avoided.
-This uses the A\* algorithm to calculate the route, but it is advised to only use calculate routes with this method for short distances, else your bot may take longer than 0.5s.
+This uses the A\* algorithm to calculate the route, but it is advised to only calculate routes with this method for short distances, else your bot may take longer than 0.5s.

 A route could be calculated like this:
 `Optional<Route> route= gameState.getMap().findRoute(start, destination, gameState.getOutOfBoundsPositions());`.
 Since this returns an Optional, it has the